Yu Xie

 Yu Xie (谢宇 (Xiè Yǔ); born 1959) is a Chinese-born American sociologist and a sociology professor at Princeton University.
 He joined the University of Michigan as an assistant professor in 1989 and served as a professor from 1996 to 2015.

 Xie has made contributions to quantitative methodology, social stratification, demography, Chinese studies, sociology of science, and social science data collection.
 He was Otis Dudley Duncan Distinguished University Professor of Sociology, Statistics, and Public Policy at the University of Michigan.
 He is a member of the American Academy of Arts and Sciences, Academia Sinica, and the National Academy of Sciences.

 Early life and education

 Xie was born in Zhenjiang, Jiangsu, China, in 1959, the second of two brothers.
 His parents were both physicians.
 Xie's education was delayed by the Cultural Revolution in China, but he was eventually able to enroll in the Shanghai University of Technology, where he received a B.S. in metallurgical engineering in 1982.
-He then came to the United States to study at the University of Wisconsin-Madison, where he earned a M.A. in the history of science and a M.S. in sociology in 1984 as well as a Ph.D. in sociology in 1989.
+He then came to the United States to study at the University of Wisconsin-Madison, where he earned an M.A. in the history of science and an M.S. in sociology in 1984 as well as a Ph.D. in sociology in 1989.